-A candidate for first appointment as an International Judge shall have complied, during the Designated Period with the following requirements (System 1):
+A candidate for first appointment as an International Judge shall have complied with the following requirements, during the Designated Period with the following requirements (System 1):

 (a) attended a WS International Judges Seminar, with good participation and positive references from the IJ Instructors;

-(b) sat and passed the WS examination for the discipline in accordance with 1.4.1;
+(b) sat (for the initial attempt, while physically present at a WS International Judges seminar) and passed the WS examination for the discipline in accordance with 1.4.1;

 (c) served in-person as a member of an on-site protest committee for at least four L1 fleet racing principal events (not umpired fleet racing events).

-At two of these events the candidate shall have been a member of an international jury.
-One of these four event shall have been outsidethe candidate’s Group (Groups A-H) or MNA (Groups I-Q); and
+(1) At two of these events the candidate shall have been a member of an international jury.

+(2) One of these four events shall have been outside:

+(a) the candidate’s Group (Groups A-H) or

+(b) the candidate’s MNA (Groups I-Q); and

-(d) obtained at least three complete reference forms from the International Judge who is the chair of the protest committee or international jury, with performance confirmed at IJ Standard.
-Each reference form shall be from a different International Judge.
-A reference form from an event without any protest or request for redress hearings is not a complete reference form.
-Any item marked on the reference form other than IJ Standard means that the overall assessment is not IJ Standard, regardless of what is marked as the overall assessment.
-Only one reference form per event within the same time period will be accepted.
-A reference form completed more than 30 days after an event and from an event a candidate attended virtually cannot be considered for an application;
+(d) obtained at least three complete reference forms, each with the overall assessment as ‘IJ Standard’ from the International Judge who is the chair of the protest committee or international jury, with performance confirmed at IJ Standard.

+(1) Each of these reference form shall be from a different International Judge.

+(2) A reference form from an event without any protest or request for redress hearings or arbitration meetings is not a complete reference form.

+(3)Any item marked on the reference form other than ‘IJ Standard’ means that the overall assessment is not ‘IJ Standard’, regardless of what is marked as the overall assessment.

+(4) Only one reference form per event within the same time period will be accepted.

+(5) A reference form completed more than 30 days after an event and from an event a candidate attended virtually cannot be considered for an application;

+(6) A reference form from an event a candidate attended virtually cannot be considered for an application.

-(e) urther inquiries by the International Judges ub-committee (IJSC) or the ROC into the candidate’s functioning shall show positive competences and comportment appropriate for appointment as an International Judge
+(e) Further inquiries by the International Judges sub-committee (IJSC) or the ROC into the candidate’s performance functioning shall show positive competences and comportment appropriate for appointment as an International Judge.

-(f) a candidate is encouraged to provide an endorsement letter from the IJ Mentor he/she chooses.
-An IJ Mentor must be an International Judge who has served as an IJ for at least 4 years.
+(f) Additionally a candidate for first appointment is encouraged to provide an endorsement letter from the IJ Mentor he/she chooses.
+For the letter to be considered, the An IJ Mentor must be a currently certified an International Judge who has already served as an IJ for at least 4 years.